-That first time was impressive.
-It was wonderful and beautiful, but it was brief as we only stayed one night.
+That first time was impressive, even if it was short.
 That’s hardly enough time to get comfortable in your room much less take advantage of all the resort has to offer.

 I knew I needed to make a longer trip to appreciate this Walt Disney World Resort gem.

-This 4-day trip happened during the Princess Half weekend so I can also review this resort for all you runners out there.
+I’ve since stayed at the Animal Kingdom Lodge twice during the Princess Half weekend (and one other time) so I can also review this resort for all you runDisney runners out there.

 Is this a good place to park your sore and tired feet during a racecation?
 Read on and I’ll let you know.